geoscixyz/gpg/content/magnetics/magnetics_basic_principles.rst

 Magnetization
 =============
-When the source field is applied to earth materials it causes the to become magnetized.
-Magnetization (link to physical properties) is the dipole moment per unit volume.
+When the source field is applied to earth materials it causes the to become magnetized. :ref:`Magnetization<physprop_magnetization>` is the dipole moment per unit volume.
 This is a vector quantity because a dipole has a strength and a direction.
-For many cases of interest the relationship between magnetization M and the source
-:math:`\mathbf{H}` (earth's magnetic field) is given by
+For many cases of interest the relationship between magnetization :math:`\mathbf{M}` and the source :math:`\mathbf{H}` (earth's magnetic field) is given by

 .. math:: \mathbf{M} = \kappa \mathbf{H}.
+  :label: MkappaH

-where kappa is the magnetic susceptibility.
+where :math:`\kappa` is the magnetic susceptibility.
 Thus the magnetization has the same direction as the earth's field.
-Because Earth's field is different at different locations on the earth, then the same object, gets magnetized differently depending upon where it is situated.
+Because Earth's field is different at different locations on the earth, then the same object gets magnetized differently depending upon where it is situated.
 As a consequence, magnetic data from a steel drum buried at the north pole will be very  different from that from a drum buried at the equator.

 The final magnetization of a rock or man-made object can be the result of a number of contributing factors.
 In the case of the metal drum, it can made of steel and it has complicated structure.
-It's walls are thin, it is hollow on the inside, and the steel have a very high magnetic susceptbility.
-The geometry and high susceptibility causes the induced magnetic field of the drum to be in a different direction than the inducing earth's field and the relationship (above M=kappa H) is no longer valid.
+It's walls are thin, it is hollow on the inside, and the steel has a very high magnetic susceptibility.
+The geometry and high susceptibility causes the induced magnetic field of the drum to be in a different direction than the inducing earth's field and the relationship :eq:`MkappaH` is no longer valid.
 Also, the drum was manufactured by molding melted steel.
 When that material cooled through its Curie temperature it acquired a permanent, or remanent,  magnetization.
 It's net magnetization, when it is buried at any location on the earth will be the sum of the induced and remanent magnetizations.
-This is an important topic and be further investigated by clicking here.
+This is an important topic and it is further investigated :ref:`here<magnetics_remanent>`.

 .. _magnetics_responses: